-The predicted far-field horizontal movements resulting from the extraction of the proposed longwalls are very small and could only be detected by ground surveys.
+The predicted far-field horizontal movements resulting from the extraction of Longwalls B1 to B3 are very small and could only be detected by ground surveys.
 Such movements tend to be bodily movements towards the extracted goaf area, and are accompanied by very low levels of strain, which are generally less than the order of survey tolerance (i.e. less than 0.3 mm/m).

-The potential impacts of far-field horizontal movements on the natural and built features within the vicinity of the proposed longwall are not expected to be significant.
-It is not considered necessary, therefore, that monitoring be established to measure the far-field horizontal movements resulting from the proposed mining.
+The potential impacts of far-field horizontal movements on the natural and built features within the vicinity of the longwalls are not expected to be significant.
+It is not considered necessary, therefore, that monitoring be established to measure the far-field horizontal movements resulting from these longwalls.

-4.6.
+4.7.
 General Discussion on Mining Induced Ground Deformations